-The measurement error is a typical representation of the non-linearity of a pair of ADCs (see Section 4.0 "Terminology And Formulas" for the definition of measurement error).
-The measurement error is dependent on the THD and on the noise floor of the ADCs.
-Improving the measurement error specification on the MCP3910 can be realized by increasing the OSR (to get a better SINAD and THD performance) and, to some extent, the BOOST settings (if the bandwidth of the measurements is too limited by the bandwidth of the amplifiers in the sigma-delta ADCs).
-In most of the energy metering AC applications, high-pass filters are used to cancel the offset on each ADC channel (current and voltage channels), and therefore a single-point calibration is necessary to calibrate the system for active energy measurement.
-This calibration is a system gain calibration, and the user can utilize the EN GAINCAL bit and the GAINCAL CHn registers to perform this digital calibration.
-After such calibration, typical measurement error curves such as in Figure 2-7 can be generated by sweeping the current channel amplitude and measuring the energy at the outputs (the energy calculations here are being realized off-chip).
+The measurement error is a typical representation of the nonlinearity of the ADC (see Section 4.0 "Terminology and Formulas" for the definition of measurement error).
+The measurement error is dependent on the THD and on the noise floor of the ADC.
+The measurement error specification on the MCP3918 can be improved by increasing the OSR (to get a better SINAD and THD performance), and to some extent, the BOOST settings (if the bandwidth of the measurements is too limited by the bandwidth of the amplifiers in the Sigma-Delta ADC).
+In most of the energy metering AC applications, High-Pass Filters are used to cancel the offset on each ADC channel (current and voltage channels), and therefore, a single-point calibration is necessary to calibrate the system for active energy measurement.
+This calibration is a system gain calibration, and the user can utilize the EN GAINCAL bit and the GAINCAL CH0 register to perform this digital calibration.
+After such calibration, typical measurement error curves, like the ones in Figure 2-7, can be generated by sweeping the current channel amplitude and measuring the energy at the outputs (the energy calculations here are being realized off-chip).
 The error is measured using a gain of 1x, as it is commonly used in most CT-based applications.